By Sherry Lutz-Herrington

 Although payroll can be intimidating, if it is set up correctly and you have protected the business sufficiently,

 Having your payroll handled by a payroll specialist who understands and integrates it properly into your accounting is paramount to your success as an employer.
 Knowing and following the law is critical but with professional guidance can be implemented and carried out smoothly and easily.

-Running a business often requires that you have employees so educate yourself and be smart in hiring and paying your employees to protect your business and increase your success.
+Running a business often requires that you have employees.
+Educate yourself and be smart in hiring and paying your employees to protect your business and increase your success.